blitz/x86.lol/_posts/2021-11-10-intel-security-tech.md

 trusted by the author of the code.
 Consider the [Digital Restrictions Management](https://fsfe.org/activities/drm/drm.en.html) (DRM)
-usecase: A video streaming service wants to prevent users from creating copies of videos they have payed for.
+usecase: A video streaming service wants to prevent users from creating copies of videos they have paid for.
 Another (better) usecase is holding on to secret keys even when the system where these keys are used on is fully exploited.
 Maybe you want to keep your crypto keys for yourself, even if the cloud provider that runs your